digitaltwinconsortium/dtc-glossary/glossary.md

 > A data-modeling ontology is an [ontology](#ontology) that is also a conceptual [data model](#data-model).

 Data-modeling ontologies describe real-world [universals](https://en.wikipedia.org/wiki/Universal_(metaphysics)) using data structures and datatypes in a particular [data-modeling paradigm](#data-modeling-paradigm).
-Ideally, they also include precise human-readable definitions of the universals that they are describing and place.
+Ideally, they also include precise human-readable definitions of the universals that they are describing.

-Examples of this usage of "ontology" relevant to digital twins include:
+An incomplete list of examples of data-modeling ontologies relevant to digital twins includes:

 - [DTDL](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md#digital-twins-definition-language)
 - [OWL](https://en.wikipedia.org/wiki/Web_Ontology_Language)